-All ETH on Eth2 is locked until Phase 1.5–it can be staked, but not withdrawn or transferred.
+All ETH will be locked until Phase 1.5, during which time it can be staked, but not withdrawn or transferred.
 During Phase 0 you must initiate staking using the Ethereum deposit contract (a one-way bridge from Eth1 to Eth2)—your staking provider or liquidity provider can do this on your behalf.
 Figment has partnered with liquidity provider LiquidStake.

 You will need to stake in fixed denominations of 32 ETH or join a staking pool like Rocket Pool.

 Staking rewards will be paid out every epoch, which is approximately every six and a half minutes.
-Rewards will not be transferable until Phase 1.5.
+Rewards will not be transferrable until Phase 1.5.

-While you may self-custody the withdrawal key for your staked ETH (ideally using a Ledger X hardware wallet), or you may choose a third-party liquidity provider to control the withdrawal of your staked ETH.
-If you choose to self-custody the withdrawal key, note that your validator must first sign a transaction to enable you to withdraw.
-Also note that initially only the Ledger Nano X will support Eth2 (not Nano S).
+While you may self-custody your staked ETH (ideally using a Ledger hardware wallet), you may choose a third-party custodian or liquidity provider to control the withdrawal of your staked ETH.

 The Ethereum 2.0 protocol takes control of your ETH tokens while you are staking.
 You will not be able to withdraw or transfer ETH before Phase 1.5, which could begin anywhere from June 2021 to June 2022 (or even later).
 Read more here.